liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/05-upgrading-a-servlet-based-portlet.markdown

     json-java.jar
 ```

-This property is deprecated in @product-ver@ because importing and exporting
+This property is deprecated in @sharepoint-ver@ because importing and exporting
 Java packages has replaced wholesale use of JARs.
 This means modules and WABs
-can import packages without concerning themselves with JARs. @product@ exports
+can import packages without concerning themselves with JARs. @sharepoint@ exports
 many third party packages for plugins to use.
 Best practices for using packages
-that @product@ exports are found
+that @sharepoint@ exports are found
 [here](/docs/7-2/customization/-/knowledge_base/c/configuring-dependencies).
 For
 more information on this specific scenario, see the
 [Using Packages Liferay Portal Exports](/docs/tutorials/7-1/-/knowledge_base/t/resolving-a-plugins-dependencies#using-packages-liferay-portal-exports)